Hydrexia Expands its Partnership with Howden to Include all Chart Industries, Inc. Solution Offerings for Hydrogen Fueling Stations

-/EIN News/ -- ATLANTA, April 24, 2023 (GLOBE NEWSWIRE) -- Hydrexia and Chart Industries, Inc. (NYSE: GTLS, “Chart”) have expanded the existing cooperation agreement with Howden to include Chart’s hydrogen solution offerings focused on streamlining mobility applications, specifically hydrogen refueling stations.
+ATLANTA, April 24, 2023 (GLOBE NEWSWIRE) -- Hydrexia and Chart Industries, Inc. GTLS "Chart"))) have expanded the existing cooperation agreement with Howden to include Chart's hydrogen solution offerings focused on streamlining mobility applications, specifically hydrogen refueling stations.
 Under the expanded agreement, Chart, Howden and Hydrexia will combine their expertise to deliver complete refueling stations solutions with a modularization concept bringing cost and lead-time efficiencies for their customers in Australia, New Zealand, and Southeast Asia.

 Chart, including Howden, has solutions including leading compression technologies, storage and transport equipment, liquefaction technology and end-use capabilities across the value chain for both gaseous and liquid hydrogen handling.
 This full solution offering combines over 160 years of hydrogen experience and is supported by a global network of product experts, regional presence and service capabilities in Australia and Southeast Asia which will provide on the ground support to Hydrexia.